“Every human being is an artist…”

 In June 2020 I was invited by choreographer Richard Siegal together with a pianist and composer PRASQUAL, to give a concert from the window of his apartment.
 A large crowd watched this event from their windows, balconies, cars and from the street below.
 A true community bond was created that night.
 Many people recorded us with smartphones and their films were used during an online exhibition organized by Stn:ort 2020 Summer of Windows Festival

 For over 10 years now I have maintained a small voice studio with a limited number of students, whom I am excited to accompany on their vocal journey.
 I have had a pleasure to teach professional singers as well as people who want to improve their performance of public speaking, for example teachers, attorneys, politicians and tv presenters.

 In my teaching I focus on helping the voice to function healthily and effectively so we can sing or speak in a powerful way without getting vocal fatigue or feeling “disconnected” from our own vocal expression.

-I design and shape vocal exercises individually based on my expertise, intuition and the information the student gives me back as every voice student has completely different needs and each voice is like a unique watermark of the students physical and emotional being.
+I design and shape vocal exercises individually based on my expertise, intuition and the information the student gives back to me.
+I believe that each voice student has completely different needs and each voice is like a unique watermark of the students physical and emotional being.